mosra/m.css/doc/css/components.rst

-For that, m.css provides a custom Pygments lexer that's together with `pygments-console.css <{filename}/css.rst>`_ able to detect and highlight the basic 4-bit color codes (8 foreground colors in either normal or bright version).
+For that, m.css provides a custom Pygments lexer that's together with `pygments-console.css <{filename}/css.rst>`_ able to detect and highlight the basic 4-bit color codes (8 foreground colors in either normal or bright version) and a tiny subset of the 24-bit color scheme as well.
 Download the :gh:`ansilexer.py <mosra/m.css$master/plugins/m/ansilexer.py>` file or use it directly from your Git clone of m.css.
 Example usage:

 .. code:: sh